We speak with Mozzy Ahmed about prototyping, and how he landed at Rovio.

 With a decade of experience working in mobile games, Mohsin “Mozzy” Ahmed cut his teeth working for some of the top companies in the business, leading production on games for EA, MegaZebra, Zynga, and Glu.
-Mozzy came to Rovio in 2019, joining first as the game lead for Angry Birds Evolution, but he is now the head of prototyping, leading a small team in Rovio’s Stockholm Studio.
+Mozzy came to Rovio in 2019, joining first as the game lead for Angry Birds Evolution, but is now heading prototyping in Rovio’s Stockholm Studio.
 The team operates with the goal of finding innovative new approaches to mobile games by creating and testing prototypes for new games and game mechanics.
 The focus is on fun, and the team is organized in a way that allows them to create playable prototypes from ideas very quickly, play testing internally, and performing market tests to gauge how an audience may receive the game before it enters full production.

 Want to take a peek into the prototyping process?
 Mozzy breaks it all down in an episode of our Making Games from Home series.

 Mozzy took a moment of his time to talk a bit about his background and his work with prototyping in Rovio Stockholm.
 Read the full interview below.